Gold Creek Homestead: Decline

 In the early 1990s the ACT Government progressively withdrew rural leases in the Gungahlin district ahead of construction work on the suburbs of Ngunnawal, Nicholls and Harcourt Hill.
-The Gold Creek Homestead business fully expected that land planners would retain a respectable buffer zone between the Homestead Site and surrounding houses to cater for extra noise.
-By 1994, a long timber paling fence stretched along the northern, eastern and western boundaries of the now 41 hectare Gold Creek Homestead site, while to the south, a two-metre high earth noise barrier was erected alongside Gungahlin Drive.
+The Gold Creek Homestead business fully expected that land planners would retain a respectable buffer zone between the Homestead Site and surrounding houses to cater to extra noise.
+By 1994, a long timber paling fence stretched along the northern, eastern, and western boundaries of the now 41 hectare Gold Creek Homestead site, while to the south, a two-metre high earth noise barrier was erected alongside Gungahlin Drive.
 With the majority of the construction work finished, bookings for the Gold Creek hayshed began to recover by mid 1995.
-Soon after noise complaints from nearby houses during a night-time function in the entertainment led to a suspension of live music at Gold Creek.
-The ACT Government commissioned a consultants report which estimated the cost of noise abatement measures at $300,000.
+Soon after, noise complaints from nearby houses during a nighttime function in the entertainment led to a suspension of live music at Gold Creek.
+The ACT Government commissioned a consultants' report which estimated the cost of noise abatement measures at $300,000.
 The government quickly cooled on the idea.
 With no willing buyers, John Warren reluctantly sold the 41-hectare property to the ACT Government for $1.25M in 1998.